The Size Evolution and the Size-Mass Relation of Lyman-Alpha Emitters across $3 \lesssim z < 7$ as Observed by JWST: acknowledgements

 \section{acknowledgements}

-This work is supported by the National Natural Science Foundation of China (NSFC grants No. 12273052, 11733006, 12090040, 12090041 and 12073051), the science research grants from the China Manned Space Project (No.CMS-CSST-2021-A04).
+We gratefully acknowledge the valuable feedback from the reviewer and the editorial team, which has significantly contributed to improving the quality of this work.
+This work is supported by the National Natural Science Foundation of China (NSFC grants No. 12273052, 11733006, 12090040, 12090041, 12073051 and 12503015), the science research grants from the China Manned Space Project (No.CMS-CSST-2021-A04).
 NL acknowledges the support from the Ministry of Science and Technology of China (No. 2020SKA0110100), the science research grants from the China Manned Space Project (No. CMS-CSST-2021-A01), and the CAS Project for Young Scientists in Basic Research (No. YSBR-062).
 This work utilizes observational data acquired through the NASA/ESA/CSA James Webb Space Telescope, retrieved from the Mikulski Archive for Space Telescopes (MAST) maintained by the Association of Universities for Research in Astronomy, located at the Space Telescope Science Institute.
 The data used in this study come from the following JWST programs: 1176 (PI Rogier Windhorst), 1180 (PI Daniel Eisenstein), 1210 (PI Nora Luetzgendorf), 1283 (PI Goeran Oestlin), 1286 (PI Nora Luetzgendorf), 1287 (PI Nora Luetzgendorf), 1837 (PI James Dunlop), 1895 (PI Pascal Oesch), 1963 (PIs Christina Williams, Michael Maseda, and Sandro Tacchella), 2079 (PIs Steven Finkelstein, Casey Papovich, and Norbert Pirzkal), 2198 (PIs Laia Barrufet and Pascal Oesch), 2514 (PIs Christina Williams and Pascal Oesch), 2516 (PIs Jacqueline Hodge and Elisabete da Cunha), 3215 (PIs Daniel Eisenstein and Roberto Maiolino), 3990 (PIs Takahiro Morishita, Charlotte Mason, Tommaso Treu, and Michele Trenti), 6541 (PI Eiichi Egami).

 \software{\texttt{Astropy} \citep{Astropy2013A&A...558A..33A, Astropy2018AJ....156..123A, Astropy2022ApJ...935..167A}, \texttt{photutils} \citep{larry_bradley_2024_13989456}, \texttt{CIGALE} \citep{Boquien2019A&A...622A.103B, Yang2020MNRAS.491..740Y, Yang2022ApJ...927..192Y}, \texttt{Pysersic} \citep{pasha2023pysersic}, \texttt{PetroFit} \citep{geda2022petrofit}, \texttt{Statmorph} \citep{rodriguez2019optical}, \texttt{GalfitM} \citep{haussler2013megamorph, vika2013megamorph}}